The Russian LGBT Network is monitoring human rights violations, discrimination and hate crimes based on sexual orientation and gender identity.

 If you need legal or psychological help, please, apply for Russian LGBT Network's legal or psychological service!
 We will respond to you wishing 3 work days.

-If you have an emergency and urgently need our consultation, you can call Russian LGBT Network's hotline service at 8-800-555-73-74 (all calls writhing Russia are free).
+If you have an emergency and urgently need our consultation, you can call Russian LGBT Network's hotline service at 8-800-555-73-74 (all calls within Russia are free).

 Human rights violation, discrimination and hate crime monitoring is the process of systematically collecting and managing information on discrimination and ill-treatment of LGBT people in order to study these problems.
 Systematic monitoring and documentation of discrimination and violence cases provide the LGBT Network with valid and verified data, which is used to support its advocacy work.
 The Network's advocacy and monitoring work is aimed at Russian government agencies, the media, society and the Russian LGBT community itself.
 We want to draw public attention to the problems of the LGBT community by spreading information about legal and other challenges LGBT people are facing today.